chrisdflowers/stellarproject/README.md

 ## Getting Started

 All that is required is to run the program and the graphed solutions will appear as a new window.
-Close this window to terminate the program.
+Close this window to see next plot, close last plot to terminate program.
+Misc. data will appear in terminal, however this is also available in the report.

 ### Prerequisites